ambientsprotocol/ambc/README.md

 The idea here is that it is the simplest possible encoding that does not lose any of the data presented in the original ASCII syntax.
 Once the tree is generated it can be stored as a DAG on any compatible store.
 In development we simply use the in-memory structures to work with, but in practice we will likely use IPFS or IPLD.

+### Final abstract syntax tree format

+The final AST format encodes protocol primitives into the JSON and is more meant for machine consumption.
+It has the following format:

+TODO

+### Compiler Output

 Finally, `ambc` should return a [multihash](https://github.com/multiformats/multihash) from that operation.
 This hash will be used by the execution engine to run the code on a distributed, peer to peer network.

+This is currently not yet implemented.

 ## Install